nuts-foundation/nuts-specification/rfc/rfc021-vp_token-grant-type.md

 3. The `challenge` field of the JSON object MUST be a string that is unique for each token request.
 4. The `domain` field of the JSON object MUST be a DID under control of the Authorization Server.
 5. The `verificationMethod` field of the Proof MUST be a DID URL.
-6. The `holder` field if present MUST match the `credentialSubject.id` field from all the Verifiable Credentials that are used to request the access token.
-7. The `verificationMethod` field of the proof MUST match the `credentialSubject.id` field from all the Verifiable Credentials that are used to request the access token.
+6. The `verificationMethod` field of the proof MUST match the `credentialSubject.id` field from all the Verifiable Credentials that are used to request the access token.
-8. The `created` field of the proof MUST be present and contain a valid timestamp.
+7. The `created` field of the proof MUST be present and contain a valid timestamp.
 It MUST be before the current time.
-9. The `expires` field of the proof MUST be present and contain a valid timestamp.
+8. The `expires` field of the proof MUST be present and contain a valid timestamp.
 It MUST be after the current time.
-10. The difference between the `expires` and `created` fields MUST be equal or less than 5 seconds.
+9. The difference between the `expires` and `created` fields MUST be equal or less than 5 seconds.

 ### 4.4 Preventing Token Replay